• ai cyberbullying social media abuse presentation-hinduja

 Trait

-I love thoughtfulness more than anything.
+Thoughtfulness.
 Especially since it seems to be waning, perhaps because everyone is increasingly busy.
 I hope to always be thoughtful towards everyone I meet - strangers, new colleagues, new friends, family, anyone.
 I hope to be remembered for my thoughtfulness.

 Song